-Earlier this year we introduced Aiven Kafka Dashboards, greatly increasing the visibility Aiven customers had to their Kafka services.
+Earlier this year we introduced Aiven for Kafka Dashboards, greatly increasing the visibility Aiven customers had to their Kafka services.
 Now, similar insights are available for all Aiven PostgreSQL services.

-Check out this help article to see the graphs that are included in the Aiven PostgreSQL dashboard by default.
+Check out this help article to see the graphs that are included in the Aiven for PostgreSQL dashboard by default.

 In this post, we'll cover why having access to graphing dashboards is important, the four tasks that are ideal for data visualization, as well as how to set up your Aiven dashboards service integration.